reuelsc/SCCMDocs.pt-br/sccm/osd/understand/task-sequence-variables.md

  Especifica uma senha gerada aleatoriamente para a conta de administrador local no novo sistema operacional.

  #### <a name="valid-values"></a>Valores válidos
- - `true` (padrão): a Instalação do Windows desabilita a conta de administrador local no computador de destino
+ - `true` (padrão): A Instalação do Windows desabilita a conta de administrador local no computador de destino

- - `false`: a Instalação do Windows habilita a conta de administrador local no computador de destino e define a senha da conta para o valor de [OSDLocalAdminPassword](#OSDLocalAdminPassword)
+ - `false`: A Instalação do Windows habilita a conta de administrador local no computador de destino e define a senha da conta para o valor de [OSDLocalAdminPassword](#OSDLocalAdminPassword)

 ### <a name="OSDRegisteredOrgName-input"></a> OSDRegisteredOrgName (entrada)